cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Moreover, SRP requires a ring as it mixes addition and multiplication operations, and thus does not work over plain elliptic curves.
 OPAQUE is therefore a suitable replacement for applications that use SRP.

+This draft complies with the requirements for PAKE protocols set forth in
+{{RFC8125}}.

 ## Requirements Notation